NFARAdmin/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

  ```
 You will update the following:
 - Upload your picture to the image folder (shoulder and up).
-We can take picture here.
-The image file name will be `cohort#.jpg`.
-So the image for cohort 1 will be `cohort1.jpg`.
+We can take the picture here.
+The image file name will be cohort#.jpg.
+So the image for cohort 1 will be cohort1.jpg.
+In order to make the image a square you can use the following website: [https://squareanimage.com/](https://squareanimage.com/).
 - Change the `img src=` to point to the image you uploaded
 - In the `<h2>Your Name` enter your First and Last Name
 - In the `<p>Some text...` enter short sentence that describes somethign about you (i.e. maybe a hobby, that you are a Tech Participant at NFAR, etc.)